 Was this really her childhood friend?
 This...man?

-She felt her breath catch in her throat.
+Her breath caught in her throat.
 On the bridge of his nose was a small but very noticeable dent across it.
-Her heart crashed in her chest.

 It had made a mark, and worse: a mark that stayed.